nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

 - Cross the street, in direction of the Equipment Emporium / Cantina
 - **Proposition to talk with Carth (0/12)**
   - I'd like to know some more about you, Carth.
   - You're talking like it's your fault.
-Like you failed somehow.
+Like you failed somehow. // or other
   - Them?
 Do you mean the people of your home world?

 ![](../resources/images/screenshots/carth0.png)